· · ·

 It Lives

-Your tradition joins the compendium.
-Readers discover you.
+The tradition joins the compendium.
+Readers discover one.
 The wisdom is preserved.
 The relationship continues.

 Help Us Build This Library

 What you see now is academic research, a starting point.
 Sacred Hunger can only become the world-defining library it aims to be when communities contribute their living wisdom.
-If your tradition holds knowledge about the contemplative dimension of food, the mystical role of eating in your practice, the wisdom passed down through your kitchens, we are asking to learn from you.
+If your tradition holds knowledge about the contemplative dimension of food, the mystical role of eating in the practice, the wisdom passed down through the kitchens, we are asking to learn from you.

-This is an invitation to teach us, to share your tradition's voice, to help us understand what cannot be found in books alone.
+This is an invitation to teach us, to share the tradition's voice, to help the system understand what cannot be found in books alone.
 No obligation.
-Just a conversation about whether your community might want to be part of this unprecedented gathering.
+Just a conversation about whether the community might want to be part of this unprecedented gathering.

 About Terra Form§

 Terra Form§ is a platform exploring how contemplative practice supports healing and transformation.
-We bridge ancient wisdom traditions with contemporary nervous system science.
+The system bridge ancient wisdom traditions with contemporary nervous system science.